EVERY TIME we visit a school we ask the students, “What do you do online?”. Without fail, we hear “I play Roblox”.

 Should I allow my child to play Roblox?

-Our final tips for Parent whose children are playing, or show interest in playing Roblox is to:
+Our final tips for parents whose children are playing, or show interest in playing, Roblox:

 - Use your (parent) email address when setting up the account settings.

-- If you child has Social Networking Accounts make sure that those accounts are not listed in the account info.
+- If your child has Social Networking Accounts make sure that those accounts are not listed in the account info.